 Field Technologies Online reported other findings in the survey as well, which polled 100 managers and directors of businesses across a variety of industries including communications, utilities, trade and waste management.

-As made clear by Amazon, the incorporation of key hardware technologies such as barcode scanners serve two purposes.
+As made clear by Amazon, the incorporation of key hardware technologies such as mobile barcode scanners serve two purposes.
 Not only does the right hardware help businesses meet customer service needs by supporting more accurate binning and picking, but also increases workforce productivity by optimizing picking logistics and reducing inventory picking time in large distribution centers.

 While innovation is important, keeping current mobile and handheld devices up to date is equally critical.
 For instance, starting in 2018 Microsoft will discontinue support for some versions of their handheld operating systems (OS) as these products reach their end of life: